grassmunk/Chicago95/INSTALL.md

 Update your font cache: `sudo fc-cache -f -v`

-In xfce-term select the font `Less Perfect DOS VGA` or `More Pefect DOS VGA`, size 12.
+In xfce-term preferences, go to the Appearance tab and select the font `Less Perfect DOS VGA` or `More Pefect DOS VGA`, size 12.
 For better readability, uncheck "Allow bold text".

+If desired, you can use an MS-DOS style cursor by going to the General tab, setting "Cursor shape" to "Underline" and checking the box for "Cursor blinks".

 [Click here](https://int10h.org/oldschool-pc-fonts/fontlist/) for more classic fonts.